 Covenants

 6.01 Casualty Loss.
-If, prior to the Closing, all or any material portion of the Assets to be conveyed to Purchaser at the Closing are destroyed by fire or other casualty, are taken in condemnation or under the right of eminent domain or proceedings for such purposes are pending or threatened, Purchaser shall purchase such Assets notwithstanding any such destruction, taking or pending or threatened taking and the Purchase Price shall not be adjusted.
-Seller shall, at the Closing, pay to Purchaser all sums paid to Seller by third parties by reason of the destruction or taking of such Assets to be assigned to Purchaser, and shall assign, transfer and set over unto Purchaser all of the right, title and interest of Seller in and to any unpaid awards or other payments from third parties arising out of the destruction, taking or pending or threatened taking as to such Assets to be conveyed to Purchaser.
-Seller shall not voluntarily compromise, settle or adjust any material amounts payable by reason of any material destruction, taking or pending or threatened taking as to the Assets to be conveyed to Purchaser without first obtaining the written consent of Purchaser.
+If, prior to the Closing, all or any material portion of the Assets to be conveyed to Purchaser at the Closing are destroyed by fire or other casualty, are taken in condemnation or under the right of eminent domain or proceedings for such purposes are pending or threatened, Purchaser shall have the right to terminate this Agreement with ten (10) day prior written notice to Seller thereof.

 6.02 Covenants and Agreements Prior to Closing.